SAWKERAKAIJIELITE/Project2/Readme.md

 fastapi dev main.py
 ```

+## Make Directory and name it Storage

-## You have to Install this Packages:
+## You have to Install these Packages:

 fastapi==0.111.1